mchabrol/Bayesian-Statistics-/README.md

 ## Project Overview

-This project explores the **multi-armed bandit problem** using **Bayesian methods**, specifically focusing on the **Randomized Probability Matching (RPM)** algorithm.
+This project is based on the paper "A modern Bayesian look at the multi‐armed bandit" by Scott and explores the **multi-armed bandit problem** using **Bayesian methods**, specifically focusing on the **Randomized Probability Matching (RPM)** algorithm.
 The work aims to demonstrate how Bayesian approaches balance the trade-off between exploration and exploitation, minimizing regret and converging to optimal decisions efficiently.

 This project was developed collaboratively by:
 - **Charlotte De Romémont** ([charlotte.deromemont@ensae.fr](mailto:charlotte.deromemont@ensae.fr))